MargueriteEffren/OC_Projet2/README.md

 With your terminal, navigate to your folder env;
-Once in the folder, input in your terminal: python3 projet2g.py
+Once in the folder, input in your terminal: python3 projet2g.py;
-Check the various csv output files in your folder
+Check the various csv output files in your folder;
-Note: the program run time exceeds 20 minutes
+Note: the program run time exceeds 20 minutes;

 also to get the images:
-in put in your terminal: python3 projet2image.py answer the question by copy/pasting url from a category from https://books.toscrape.com/
+input in your terminal: python3 projet2image.py;
+answer the question by copy/pasting url from a category from https://books.toscrape.com/